-- Arrays, below - Arrays of Structures, on page 388
+- Arrays, on page 397 - Arrays of Structures, on page 399

 Arrays

 SystemVerilog uses the term packed array to refer to the dimensions declared before the object name (same as Verilog vector width).
 The term unpacked array refers to the dimensions declared after the object name (same as Verilog array dimensions).
 For example: